Creating a Package: Adding a Model

 - Start SyncroSim

 - Check your executable location - click on helloworld Library in the Library Explorer, and then select Library Properties from the File menu.
-Then select the R Configuration tab to check and/or set the location of your R Program Executable.
+Then select the R Configuration or Python Configuration tab to check and/or set the location of your R or Python Program Executable.
 Note that if you installed R in its default location then SyncroSim will have found it automatically (shown as Default), in which case you can leave this screen blank.

 - Run the Scenario - click on the auto-generated New Scenario in the Library Explorer, and then select Run from the Scenario menu.